Colorado Psychology Master’s and Graduate Degree Programs

 $$#NTD #506 #091

-University of Colorado Denver (APA) The UCD PhD in Clinical Health Psychology (CHP) adheres to the scientist-practitioner model.
+University of Colorado Denver (APA) The UCD PhD in Clinical Health Psychology adheres to the scientist-practitioner model.
 Training emphasizes the contribution of research to the understanding, treatment and prevention of a wide range of health-related problems, and the application of knowledge that is grounded in scientific evidence.
+The program emphasizes cultural competence and diversity, with opportunities to work with underserved populations.
+The program's mission is to equip future psychologists with the skills needed to address diverse health concerns.

 $$#NTD #506 #105